 quasi-static movements: yield stress limit ()

-Essentially, 2 parallel flexures (leaf springs) are over constrained.
-This could be overcome if internal elasticity in the flexure is introduced like low torsion stiffness of the moving body or notching 1 out of 2 leaf springs.
-Practically, the best way is to machine the fixed world, the flexures and the moving body monolithically.
+Essentially, 2 parallel leaf springs are over constrained.
+This could be overcome if internal elasticity is introduced like low torsion stiffness of the moving body or notching 1 out of 2 leaf springs.
+Practically, the best way is to machine the fixed world, the leaf spring and the moving body monolithically.

-To ensure identical normal force on each flexure (leaf spring) and thus; a pure linear guidance, the force Fx should be applied at as depicted below.
+To ensure identical normal force on each leaf spring and thus; a pure linear guidance, the force Fx should be applied at as depicted below.